serbulent/TrainableRepresentationAnalysis/README.md

 representation_file_affinity: path_to_representation_file_affinity/skempi_AAC.csv
 #Representation name which is used to name output files
 representation_name: AAC
-#similarity_tasks should be a list can be include any combination of "Sparse","200","500" for selecting the semantic similarity inference benchmark dataset
+#similarity_tasks should be a list can be include any combination of "Sparse","200","500"
+#for selecting the semantic similarity inference benchmark dataset
 similarity_tasks: ["Sparse","200","500"]
-#function_prediction_aspect should be one of the "MF","BP","CC","All_Aspects" for selecting the target Gene Ontology aspect/category for the protein function prediction benchmark
+#function_prediction_aspect should be one of the "MF","BP","CC","All_Aspects"
+#for selecting the target Gene Ontology aspect/category for the protein function prediction benchmark
 function_prediction_aspect: All_Aspects
-#function_prediction_dataset should be one of the "High","Middle","Low","All_Data_Sets" for selecting the target size-based-split datasets for the protein function prediction benchmark
+#function_prediction_dataset should be one of the "High","Middle","Low","All_Data_Sets"
+#for selecting the target size-based-split datasets for the protein function prediction benchmark
 function_prediction_dataset: All_Data_Sets
-#family_prediction_dataset a list can be include any combination of "nc", "uc50", "uc30", "uc15" for selecting the target identity-based-similarity datasets protein-protein binding affinity estimation benchmark
+#family_prediction_dataset a list can be include any combination of "nc", "uc50", "uc30", "uc15"
+#for selecting the target identity-based-similarity datasets protein-protein binding affinity estimation benchmark
 family_prediction_dataset: ["nc","uc50","uc30","uc15"]
 #detailed_output can be True or False
 detailed_output: True

 ```

-# **Definition of output files:**
+# **Definition of output files**

   - Default output (files that are produced in the default mode run):
     - Semantic similarity prediction: